headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 In order to prevent issues the Plugin has a Verification action that can be used to make sure the Project is compatible with the Plugin prerequisites.
 Press the Verification Icon and the system will go through the modules and check if they pass the requirements.
 If there is an issue an alert will be shown indicating the problem and the module in question is marked as **failed**.

-##### Reset Configuration
+##### Purge Local Plugin Data Cache

 In order to speed up deployment the plugin keeps the last modification timestamp stored locally both in memory as well as on the file system.
 With that any file that has **not changed** since the last deployment is not deploy again.
-With the **Reset Configuration** the user can wipe these cached modification timestamps and make sure the project is deployed from scratch.
+With the **Purge Local Plugin Data Cache** the user can wipe these cached modification timestamps and make sure the project is deployed from scratch.
 This is especially important if the project is deployed onto multiple servers.
 Another way to accomplish a full deployment without dropping the cached modification timestamps is to use **force deploy**.
-Keep in mind though that the **Reset** is clearing of all cached timestamps whereas the **Forced Deploy** is only temporary ignoring them.
+Keep in mind though that the **Purge** is clearing of all cached timestamps whereas the **Forced Deploy** is only temporary ignoring them.

 ##### Global Plugin Configuration